Claisen condensation

-The Claisen condensation is a carbon–carbon bond forming reaction that occurs between two esters or one ester and another carbonyl compound in the presence of a strong base, resulting in a β-keto ester or a β-diketone.
+The Claisen condensation is a carbon–carbon bond forming reaction that occurs between two esters or one ester and another carbonyl compound in the presence of a strong base.
+The reaction produces a β-keto ester or a β-diketone.
 It is named after Rainer Ludwig Claisen, who first published his work on the reaction in 1887.
+The reaction has often been displaced by diketene-based chemistry, which affords acetoacetic esters.

 Requirements

 At least one of the reagents must be enolizable (have an α-proton and be able to undergo deprotonation to form the enolate anion).
 There are a number of different combinations of enolizable and nonenolizable carbonyl compounds that form a few different types of Claisen.

 The base used must not interfere with the reaction by undergoing nucleophilic substitution or addition with a carbonyl carbon.
 For this reason, the conjugate sodium alkoxide base of the alcohol formed (e.g. sodium ethoxide if ethanol is formed) is often used, since the alkoxide is regenerated.
 In mixed Claisen condensations, a non-nucleophilic base such as lithium diisopropylamide, or LDA, may be used, since only one compound is enolizable.
 LDA is not commonly used in the classic Claisen or Dieckmann condensations due to enolization of the electrophilic ester.

 The alkoxy portion of the ester must be a relatively good leaving group.
 Methyl and ethyl esters, which yields methoxide and ethoxide, respectively, are commonly used.